arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 ## Best Practices: Pre-Annotation

-Successful gold-standard annotation projects begin long before labels are applied.
+Successful gold-standard annotation projects begin before labels are applied.
 The pre-annotation phase lays the foundation for high-quality, reliable annotated datasets by ensuring that data is representative, privacy requirements are addressed, annotation standards are clearly defined, and annotators are properly trained.
 Careful preparation helps reduce bias, improve consistency, and ensure that annotated data can effectively support downstream research, analytics, or machine learning objectives.
-This section outlines key pre-annotation best practices, including data selection and preparation, HIPAA and IRB considerations, development of annotation guidelines and ontologies, annotator recruitment and training, and quality assurance processes that support the creation of accurate, reproducible, and gold-standard datasets.
+This section outlines key pre-annotation best practices, including data selection and preparation, HIPAA and IRB considerations, development of annotation guidelines and ontologies, and annotator recruitment and training that support the creation of accurate, reproducible, gold-standard datasets.

 ### Diverse, representative data